brillout/awesome-universal-rendering/readme.md

 Includes resources for Server-Side Rendering (SSR) as well as for Pre-Rendering and Static Site Generators.

-Read the [Introduction](#introduction) for an explanation of SSR, Pre-Rendering, and Static Site Generators.
+Read the [Introduction](#introduction) for an explanation of what this is about, SSR, Pre-Rendering, and Static Site Generators.

 #### Contents